balajisomasale/Data_Engineering_Python/README.md

- ETL (how to fetch from an API:
+ ETL +  postgresql (how to fetch from an API:

 ## Fetch from an API